twosixlabs/armory/docs/scenarios.md

 ### so2sat multimodal image classification

 * **Description:**
-In this scenario, the system under evaluation is an image classifier which determines local climate zone from a combination of co-registered synthetic aperture radar (SAR) and multispectral optical images.
+In this scenario, the system under evaluation is an image classifier which determines local climate zone from a combination of co-registered synthetic aperture radar (SAR) and multispectral electro-optical (EO) images.
 * **Dataset:**
 The dataset is the [so2sat dataset](https://mediatum.ub.tum.de/1454690).
+It comprises 352k/24k images in train/validation datasets and 17 classes of local climate zones.
 * **Baseline Model:**
 To maximize time spent on defense research, a trained baseline model will be provided, but performers are not required to use it, if their defense requires a different architecture.
-The model uses a custom CNN architecture on both SAR and optical data, then fuses the two networks into a single prediction network.
+The model uses a custom CNN architecture with a single input that stacks SAR (first four channels only, representing the real and imaginary components of the reflected electromagnetic waves) and EO (all ten channels) data.
+Immediately after the input layer, the data is split into SAR and EO data streams and fed into their respective feature extraction networks.
+In the final layer(s), the two networks are fused to produce a single prediction output.
 * **Threat Scenario:**
   * Adversary objectives:
-    * Untargeted - an adversary may simply wish to evade detection
+    * Untargeted - an adversary may simply wish to evade correct classification
-    * Targeted - an adversary may wish for a specific local climate zone to be predicted
   * Adversary Operating Environment:
-    * Non-real time, digital evasion attack - attack is not "per-example" but rather "universal," which could be created offline (i.e., non real-time).
-The goal is to mimic conditions under which physical evasion attack could be carried out.
+    * Non-real time, digital evasion attack - the attack will be "universal" with respect to scaling, rotation and translation.
-    * Assumes adversary can only perturb either SAR or optical data at once.
+    * Adversary may perturb a single modality (SAR or EO) or both modalities simultaneously (SAR and EO)
     * Black-box, white-box, and adaptive attacks will be performed on defenses.
   * Adversary Capabilities and Resources
-    * Attacks that are non-overtly perceptible under quick glance are allowed - we assume in this scenario that a human may at most passively monitor the classifier system.
-Use own judgement on the maximum perturbation budget allowed while meeting the perceptibility requirement.
+    * Patch size < 20% of the image area
 * **Metrics of Interest:**
   * Primary metrics:
-    * Accuracy (mean, per-class), attack computational cost, defense computational cost, various distance measures of perturbation
+    * Accuracy (mean, per-class), Patch size
-    (Lp-norms, Wasserstein distance)
   * Derivative metrics - see end of document
   * Additional metrics specific to the scenario or that are informative may be added later
+* **Baseline Attacks:**
+  * (Primary) Adversarial Patch
+  * (Secondary) other "per-example" attacks such as PGD, FGM, may also be considered for completeness.
+* **Baseline Defense**: MP3 Compression
 * **Baseline Model Performance:**
 To be added
 * **Baseline Defense Performance:**